Floods are New Zealand’s number one hazard in terms of frequency, losses and declared civil defence emergencies.

 - how much debris ends up in rivers

 - how much sediment the river carries

-- whether the area is forest, farmland or buildings
+- whether the area is vegetated, farmland or developed

 - what is happening up stream